decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 **Generator parameters**:

 - create\_generators: the operation with which to create a set of generators.
-See (#generator-point-computation).
+See (#generators-calculation).

 ## BLS12-381 Ciphersuites